davras5/kbob-fdk/README.md

 The KBOB BIM Data Catalog addresses these challenges by providing:

-- **Reduced ambiguity** — one shared definition understood by all
+- **Reduced ambiguity:** one shared definition understood by all
-- **Improved interoperability** — consistent data flows across organizations and lifecycle phases
+- **Improved interoperability:** consistent data flows across organizations and lifecycle phases
-- **Lower barriers to adoption** — small municipalities benefit from the same clarity as larger agencies
+- **Lower barriers to adoption:** small municipalities benefit from the same clarity as larger agencies

 This catalog demonstrates how coordination can be implemented in practice across public builders.